xicocdi/AIM-Midterm/README.md

 HuggingFace

 We are hosting our application on HuggingFace due to flexibility HuggingFace offers, the free cloud storage, and version control that is necessary for testing and deploying applications.
-HuggingFace also gives

 ## Task 3: Creating a Golden Test Data Set